Smithy305/SpottySearch/README.md

 **Caption search (VLM + text embeddings).** Every photo is described by a vision-language model (Qwen2.5-VL-3B-Instruct), which lists each item and its colour, form and any patterns.
 Those captions are embedded with a sentence model (all-MiniLM-L6-v2) and searched the same way.
 This route is strongest on specific painted text and named designs.

-The two routes are independent and can be compared, or their scores fused.
+The two routes are independent and evaluated separately.
 CLIP is a contrastive, discriminative model; the captioning step is generative, which is what produces the searchable descriptions.

 ## Features